-There will be a mandatory field trip to the Lake Mead region of Nevada in mid-April.
-We will depart early on Monday, April 16th (exact arrangements to be discussed in class) and will return very late on Saturday, April 21st.
+There will be a mandatory field trip to the Lake Mead region of Nevada during the week of April 7th-12th.
+We will depart at 8.30am on Monday, April 7th (exact arrangements to be discussed in class) and will return very late on Saturday, April 12th.
 We will be camping at the Echo Bay campground, on the north shore of Lake Mead.
+During the drive down to Nevada, we will camp one night.
 Please be sure to arrange your own camping equipment.
 People should be sharing tents wherever possible to lessen the amount of equipment we will need to take with us.
 Breakfast and dinner will be prepared in camp (cooking equipment will be available).
 Lunches will be prepared each morning in camp and taken with us in the field (we will not return to camp until the evening).

 Visit Simon's website